 It’s the contradiction that shocks people: a round, comical shape hiding one of the most lethal tempers in the animal kingdom.

-33. Tiger – striped assassin
+33. Tiger – Striped Assassin

 A snarling tiger with golden eyes and exposed fangs stares directly into the camera.
 The close-up captures its sharp teeth and intense expression.